How to Automate Your Coworking Space in 2026

 How to Build Your Automation Stack: A Practical Roadmap

-You do not need to automate everything at once.
-Here is a phased approach that minimizes disruption while delivering quick wins.
+You don't need to automate everything at once.
+Here's a phased approach that delivers quick wins while minimising disruption.

 What to Look for in a Coworking Automation Platform

 Not all platforms are equal.
-When evaluating space management software for automation, prioritize these capabilities:
+When evaluating space management software, prioritise:

-• All-in-one operations: booking, billing, member management, and communications in a single system, not five separate tools stitched together with Zapier.
+- All-in-one operations: booking, billing, member management, and communications in a single system — not five tools stitched together with Zapier.

-• Native integrations: direct connections to your payment processor, access control hardware, accounting software like Xero or QuickBooks, and calendar apps like Google Calendar or Outlook.
+- Native integrations: direct connections to your payment processor, access control hardware, accounting software (Xero, QuickBooks), and calendar apps (Google Calendar, Outlook).

-• API and webhook support: for custom integrations and workflows specific to your space.
+- API and webhook support: for custom integrations specific to your space.

-• Setup speed: if a platform requires a six-week implementation and mandatory onboarding calls, it is probably built for enterprise chains, not independent operators.
+- Setup speed: if a platform requires a six-week implementation and mandatory onboarding calls, it's built for enterprise chains.
 Look for platforms you can configure in hours, not weeks.

 Practical Takeaways

-3. Embrace self-service.
+- Embrace self-service.
 Members prefer booking and managing their own accounts digitally.
-Self-service is not impersonal — it is convenient.
+Self-service isn't impersonal — it's convenient.

-4. Integrate access control.
-Smart locks connected to your management platform eliminate key management and improve security at the same time.
+- Integrate access control.
+Smart locks connected to your management platform eliminate key management and improve security simultaneously.

 Frequently Asked Questions